Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 -Kerry Livgren

-The lyrical history of Kansas chronicles the spiritual pilgrimage of the bands guitarist and keyboardist Kerry Livgren.
-When that pilgrimage came to an end after Livgren became a Christian in the late seventies, he wanted to record a solo album communicating a Christian message to those taking seriously the spiritual matters he previously wrote about.
-Livgren, as a result, began to give thought to a solo project in 1979 and soon brought the idea to his manager, Bud Carr, who got the ball rolling with the record company.
-In the fall of the same year Livgren began work on the project and wrote a total of eleven songs: Seven made it onto Seeds Of Change and the other four on the forthcoming Kansas album Audio-Visions.
-The title Seeds Of Change came about when Livgren identified with each song as having a distinct personality and representing a "seed of change" in his life.
+Livgren, as one might imagine, desired to record a solo album communicating a Christian message to those taking seriously the spiritual matters in which he previously wrote.
+He subsequently started to give thought to the project in 1979 and soon brought the idea to his manager Bud Carr, who got the ball rolling with the record company.
+The fall of the same year found Livgren composing eleven new songs, four of which made their way onto the next Kansas album, Audio-Visions from 1980, and remaining seven Seeds Of Change.
+The title Seeds Of Change came about when Livgren identified with each song as having a distinct personality and representing a ‘seed of change’ in his life.

 The criteria used by Livgren to make Seeds Of Change was to hand pick the best musicians for each song.
-As a result, the incredible Barriemore Barlow (Jethro Tull) was brought in to handle drums on four tracks, while Phil Ehart of Kansas filled in on two others.
-In addition to Paul Goddard (Atlanta Rhythm Section) helping out on bass, Bobby Campo (Le Roux) provided assistance on tambourine and horns and Robby Steinhardt (Kansas) violin.
-The multi-talented Livgren, at the same time, furnishes the albums rhythm and lead guitar work as well as handling all keyboard duties.
+The upshot was the recruitment of Barriemore Barlow (Jethro Tull) to handle drums on four tracks, while Phil Ehart (Kansas) filled in on two others.
+In addition to Paul Goddard (Atlanta Rhythm Section) contributing bass, Bobby Campo (Le Roux) assisted on tambourine and horns, and Robby Steinhardt (Kansas) violin.
+Livgren, at the same time, provides lead, rhythm and acoustic guitar, bass guitar, organ, keyboards, clavinet, Fender Rhodes, mongo drums and percussion (per the liner notes to the original vinyl release).

 All my life I looked for something real